EU sues AstraZeneca over delayed deliveries of COVID-19 vaccine | DW | 26.04.2021

 "Some terms of the contract have not been respected and the company has not been in a position to come up with a reliable strategy to ensure timely delivery of doses," the spokesman added.

-The EU had a contract with the company in which it committed to making its

-"best reasonable efforts" to deliver 180 million vaccine doses to the bloc in the second quarter of this year, making up a total of 300 million in the December-June period.
-However, in a statement on March 12, AstraZeneca said it would aim to deliver only one-third of that.
+When signing the contract with the EU, AstraZeneca committed to make its "best reasonable efforts" to deliver 180 million vaccine doses to the bloc in the second quarter of this year, making up a total of 300 million in the December-June period.
+Last month, however, AstraZeneca said it would aim to deliver only one-third of that.

-A week after that, the European Commission took the first step of a formal procedure to resolve disputes.

 Brussels has been particularly angered by the fact that that the supply of AstraZeneca shots to the UK remained unaffected amid all production hiccups claimed by the company, although purchase contracts from the bloc and Britain both dated from August 2020.